daily3014/LuauAnalyzer/README.md

 # Luau Analyzer

-A complete port of Luau's C++ code lexer, parser, and syntax tree gen, including type linting.
+**Description:** A complete port of Luau's C++ code lexer, parser, and syntax tree gen, including type linting.

+**Purpose:** This project serves as a crucial component for my upcoming plugin for static analysis

 ## Lexer
 **Overall Progress:** 20%